 STEP FOUR: Build Your Book and Go to Print

 This is the fun part, creating the pages for your photo book.
 Yes, this when you get to make it beautiful!

 - Number one rule is to think of who the photo book is for.
 In this case it's your mom.
 What would she like?
 Lots of pictures or just a few pictures?
 Lots of additional graphics and art or a simple layout where the pictures and the affirmations are the main focus.

-This is the hardest part of the project - setting deadlines and sticking to them!
-You need to get your photo book done in order for it to be delivered on time for the big day.
-And you'll want to be ready to take advantage of any special offers.
+Set deadlines and stick to them!
+You need to get your photo book done if you want it delivered on time for the big day.
+And you'll want to be ready to take advantage of special offers.

 I usually count 3-4 weeks for someone who's not working on their photo book full time.
 You can probably turn your photo book around in a weekend but you won't be doing much of anything else!
 Just remember that you can't shorten printing time.
 Here's what my timeline would look like:

-I hope you'll make a photo book for your mom.
-I can tell you in advance she'll love it!
+I hope you'll make a photo book for your hero.
+I can tell you in advance they'll love it!